Summer is just around the corner and that means it’s time to start planning summer reading lists!

 32. The Glassmaker by Tracy Chevalier

-Setting: Venice, Italy
+Setting: The island of Murano, Venice, Italy

 33. Such a Bad Influence by Olivia Muenter